White Revolution: Results

-Problems and Criticism
+Problems and criticism

+Land reform

-Land reform, which was the focus of the White Revolution, did what it was intended to do, weaken the nobles and landlords.
+Land reform, which was the focus of the White Revolution, did what it was intended to do – weaken the nobles and landlords.
 In their place, though, emerged a new group of commercial farmers, and many previously large landowning families, such as the Pahlavi family, managed to renovate themselves into these commercial farmers.
 A rapid expansion of small landowners did occur, but the peasantry as a whole did not acquire land.
 Only roughly half of the rural population received any land, and many of the people who did receive land did not receive enough to sustain themselves.
 The result of the White Revolution was that the rural population could be separated into three groups: prosperous farmers, small landowners, and village laborers.
 The first group was the only group to really benefit from the land reforms, and this group consisted of former village headmen, bailiffs, and some former landlords.
 The second group consisted of sharecroppers who received no more than 10 hectares of land.
 Most of these people ended up trading their land in for shares in state cooperatives.
 The last group received no land at all, and survived as farm hands, laborers, or shepherds.
 Many of them migrated to urban centers for work.

 In late 1978, there had been widespread dissatisfaction among Iranian farmers with regards to land reforms which were supposed to empower them.
-The Shah's reforms overvalued grandiose inefficient industries over agriculture leading to a sense of negligence among the farmers.
-Mismanagement and corruption resulted in waste of many funds designated for agricultural development.
+The Shah's reforms overvalued grandiose, inefficient industries over agriculture, leading to a sense of neglect among the farmers.
+Mismanagement and corruption resulted in the waste of many funds designated for agricultural development.
 Emigrations to cities resulted in more demand than could be met by production.
-Even though reforms turned many peasants into land-owners it imposed on them costs such as taxes, purchase of seeds, water and equipment that they were not burdened with when they worked for landowners, while also eliminating services such as health and education that were provided for them by landlords under the traditional system.
+Even though reforms turned many peasants into landowners, it imposed upon them taxes and other costs – such as the purchase of seeds, water, and equipment – that they were not burdened with when they worked for landowners, while also eliminating services such as health and education that were provided for them by landlords under the traditional system.
 An influx of agricultural imports from US also reduced the farmers' market share.

+Critics

 In the beginning, the White Revolution received most of its criticism from two main groups: the clergy, and the landlords.
 The landlords were angry about the land reforms because their land was bought by the government and then sold in smaller plots to the citizenry at a lower price.
-They also did not appreciate the government undercutting their authority when it came to dealing with peasants or land laborers.